 We have also aligned our strategy with the Sustainable Development Goals (SDGs).
 We are familiar with the opportunities and responsibilities that the SDGs represent for our business.
 Based on our mapping, we believe that we contribute to all of them, and have chosen to focus on the goals which most closely align with our strategic ambitions.
 In this Report, we continue to include the SDGs into our reporting process, for example by mapping SDG reporting priorities in our value creation model, our material topics, and the solutions that we highlight.

 At DSM, we base our sustainability reporting on international non-financial reporting guidelines.
 We frequently assess to what extent sustainability aspects become material to our company and our stakeholders.
 In case specific indicators become relevant to the company's sustainability performance, appropriate actions are taken that allow the necessary data to be collected so as to be able to disclose progress in the future.

 This Report has been prepared in accordance with the GRI Standards: Comprehensive option.
-A detailed overview of how DSM reports according to the GRI Standards comprehensive indicators, including a reference to relevant sections in this Report, is provided on the company's Integrated Annual Report website.
+A detailed overview of how we report according to the GRI Standards comprehensive indicators, including a reference to relevant sections in this Report, is provided on our company's Integrated Annual Report website.

 Integrated Reporting Framework

 We align with the recommendations of the International Integrated Reporting Council <IR> Framework where possible.
 The intention of the <IR> Framework is to provide additional guiding principles and content elements for an integrated report.
 Aligning with the framework allows us to better identify and communicate how the company creates value for stakeholders in People, Planet and Profit, as well as the interconnection between these three dimensions.